 How do I know if I qualify for unemployment benefits?

 The Pandemic Unemployment Assistance (PUA) program was made to help workers who wouldn’t otherwise qualify for unemployment insurance, like self-employed and freelance workers.
 If you don’t otherwise qualify for regular unemployment insurance, you may qualify for benefits under PUA.
 If you can prove that you’ve lost work due to the COVID-19 crisis or otherwise had to stop work to care for a family member, you might be able to get benefits.
 If you believe you are eligible, you should apply in the state where you last worked.

 How long will I receive benefits?

-The number of weeks you are able to receive unemployment benefits varies by state, though the CARES Act extended the timeline by 13 weeks in many states.
-PUA benefits are capped at 39 weeks, ending December 31, 2020.
+The number of weeks you are able to receive unemployment benefits varies by state, though the American Rescue Plan Act extended the timeline by 29 weeks in many states.
+PUA benefits are capped at 86 weeks, ending September 6, 2021.

 How much unemployment money will I get?

 How much money you receive from unemployment benefits depends on where you worked and how much money you earned according to your most recent tax returns and pay stubs.
 You’ll get at least your state’s minimum unemployment amount.